kubevirt/containerized-data-importer/README.md

      _or_

-   `kubectl get -n <NAMESPACE> pvc <PVC-NAME> -o yaml | grep "storage.import-pod.phase:"` # to see the status of the importer pod triggered by the pvc
+   `kubectl get -n <NAMESPACE> pvc <PVC-NAME> -o yaml | grep "storage.import.pod.phase:"` # to see the status of the importer pod triggered by the pvc

 ### Security Configurations